highsmithcodes/dev-tutorials/public/posts/post4.md

 ```

-Looks good right, with the overflow:hidden; on our h1 it frames the element nicely as our animation slowly rolls in.
+Looks good right?
+Well with our h1 overflow set to hidden it frames the element within the relative boundaries as our animation slowly rolls in.

 Now there are a few lines of code we need to add in order for this animation to render across all browsers.

 *style.css*
 ```css